 For AMBER LANE PRESS, Grant produced a series of illustrated covers for published plays by Anthony Shaffer, Ronald Harwood, Richard Harris, Bob Larby, Julian Mitchell, Peter Terson, Donald Freed, Maxim Gorky and Anton Chekhov.

-In 2017 he illustrated a book of short stories by John Foley and is currently at work combining his writing and drawing skills to produce his first illustrated comedy novel.
+In 2017 and 2018 he illustrated two books of short stories by John Foley and is currently at work in 2020 combining his writing and drawing skills to produce his first comedy novel.